 For many of us, these images are as cliché as they are heart-warming — but some people across Europe have a very different image of the end-of-year festivities.
 Spaniards, for example, might feel most festive when beating the (literal) crap out of a log, and some kids in Scandinavia won’t be looking out for Santa this Christmas — they’ll be keeping their eyes peeled for a giant goat.

-So we’ve dug up some of the weirdest, most wonderful gift givers from around Europe to show you a different side of Christmas folklore this year!
+So we’ve dug up some of the weird, wonderful gift givers from around Europe to show you a different side of Christmas folklore this year!

 Christmas Folklore Around Europe: The Non-Santa Santa Clauses